soofstad/react-oauth2-pkce/README.md

   idTokenData?: TTokenData
   // If the <AuthProvider> is done fetching tokens or not.
 Usefull for controlling page rendering
   loginInProgress: boolean
+  // The library handles silently refreshing access tokens automatically be default.
+  // This function is exposed if you for some reason need to trigger a refresh manually.
+  // You will need to handle any errors thrown.
+Usually by calling 'logIn()'.
+  refreshAccessToken: async () => Promise<void>
 }
 ```